shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 This controls the audio gain of the FM microphone input system, relative to the default value.
 Positive values result in more gain than default, Negative values result in less gain than default.
 The units of this control in the baseband IC (AT1846S) are not known.

+#### VOX threshold

+Threshold value which controls the mic level which triggers the radio to transmit when VOX is enabled.

+#### VOX Tail

+Controls the length of time after the operator stops speaking, before the transmission is ended.

 ### Channel Details

 ![](media/channel-details.png)

 #### Mode

+FM or DMR

 #### Color Code
 Sets the color code when the VFO/Channel is set to DMR